Code-Dearman/mental-health-project/README.md

 I also tested the website on physical devices to get a feeling for how easy it was to navigate.
 This was particularly important when deciding to resize the font of the nav bar on smaller screens.

-### Colour Contrast Testing
-- Text contrast was checked using the [WebAIM tool](https://webaim.org/resources/contrastchecker/).

 ### Accessiblity Testing
 - Accessibility testing was done using the [WAVE Tool](https://wave.webaim.org/).
+- Text contrast was checked using the [WebAIM tool](https://webaim.org/resources/contrastchecker/).

 ### Validator Testing